-- Mid-Century Modern Style: The best-selling Hudson's iconic turned-out foot, rounded spindle design, and open modern...
+- VERSATILE MODERN DESIGN: The best-selling Hudson's iconic turned-out foot, rounded spindle design, and open silhouette...

-- 3-in-1 Convertibility: Easily transitions as your babe grows from crib to toddler bed and daybed, with an included...
+- 3-IN-1 CONVERTABILITY & ADJUSTABLE HEIGHT: The Hudson transitions from crib to toddler bed and daybed, with an included...

 Style: Five color options: Expresso/white (Pictured) Expresso, grey, white, grey/white.